Vibrant-Media/node-dnscache/README.md

     };

 If useLookup is true then a single address is returned.
-If useLokouyp is false then an array of addresses is returned.
+If useLookup is false then an array of addresses is returned.

 ### Testing